Alessio2704/monte-carlo-simulator/README.md

 ```

 **Example JSON Recipe Structure:**
-The compiler transforms a `.vs` script into a JSON recipe that the C++ engine can execute.
-This recipe explicitly separates one-time data loading steps from the core per-trial calculations.
+The optimizing compiler transforms a `.vs` script into a JSON recipe that the C++ engine can execute.
+This recipe explicitly separates one-time calculations (`pre_trial_steps`) from the core per-trial simulation loop.

 ```json
 {